ccy7701/pf-visualiser/docs/spec-history.md

 The system shall support navigating the visible window backward or forward by one month at a time.

-### 3.3 Month-End COH Input
+### 3.3 Month-End Balance Inputs

 The system shall support manual entry of:

 * month
 * COH at end of month
+* ELR at end of month
+* EPF at end of month

-Month-end COH is not derived from Counter, transactions, projections, or variance analysis.
+Month-end COH, ELR, and EPF are not derived from Counter, transactions, projections, or variance analysis.

+The balance section shall be navigable via its own tab/button, separate from income and expense entry.

 ### 3.4 Expense Inputs